 Encourage your child

-We parents are quick to get upset when our children talk back, but often don’t notice when they are making special effort to express themselves politely and graciously.
-Pay special attention to moments when you child responds positively to others, and let her know you noticed the good behavior in private later.
+We parents are quick to get upset when our children talk back, but often don’t notice when they are making a special effort to express themselves politely and graciously.
+Pay special attention to moments when your child responds positively to others, and let her know you noticed the good behavior in private later.
 A little bit of affirmation goes a long way!